Published On: 30 Dec 2022

 Direct mail marketing still continues to be one of the best ways for brands to promote their products or services.
 It helps create a brand recall value without breaking the bank.
 In recent years, many successful D2C brands have turned to direct mail marketing as a viable solution and part of their omnichannel strategy.
 A few notable DTC brands that have aced the art of creatively designing direct mailers are Harry's, Casper, Wayfair, and Marley Spoon.

-Any physical correspondence (postcard/brochure/letter) that brands send to their customers through a courier or the American postal service or any other service in the hope to get their attention and then buying their product or subscribing for their service is direct mail marketing.
+Any physical correspondence (postcard/brochure/letter) that brands send to their customers through courier services or the American postal service or any other service in the hope to get their attention and then buying their product or subscribing for their service is direct mail marketing.
 It is a time-tested strategy used by marketers to engage prospects and customers offline by sending printed mailers, dimensional packages, perishable items, corporate swag, or other physical items.
 It is leveraged in various ways by marketers of all types, including inbound and outbound sales teams, marketing departments, demand generation teams, growth teams, recruiters, and more.

 What makes direct mail appealing for DTC marketing?